 - h.
 Each project shall submit an Open Space management plan concurrent with the application indicating how open space lands will be owned, managed, and maintained. - i.
 A large regional park or sports complex shall be developed within the detention basin owned by Contra Costa County Flood Control District.
-The City of Antioch shall work with the District in its development.
+The City of Antioch shall work with the District in its development, as provided in the approved Sand Creek Basin Master Plan.